HackTheBox Strutted Writeup

 image 59.png

-After downloading the file, we obtain strutted.zip.
-Unzip it, and we learn that the application running on the target is Tomcat.
+After extraction, we learn the application server running on the target is Tomcat.

-Inside the strutted folder, we see that the application’s dependency is a pom.xml file.
+Looking at the strutted folder, we see the application dependency file is pom.xml.

 git clone https://github.com/0xPThree/struts_cve-2024-53677.git